 The inspiring Gross National Happiness model

 When Bhutan opened itself for outsiders, the king at that time stated that the country will follow the new development philosophy of gross national happiness.
 The king believed that people’s happiness does not depend on the nation’s economic possessions.
-Buddhist values in Bhutan encourage people to focus more on what they have than what they don’t.
-Perhaps, this is why people in Bhutan are extremely friendly, gentle and hospitable.
+Buddhist values encourage people to focus more on what they have than what they don’t.
+Perhaps, this is why people are extremely friendly, gentle and hospitable.

-People are less materialistic
+People are less materialistic in Bhutan

 Bhutanese are peace loving and disciplined people.
 Their spiritual beliefs make them the epitome of simple living and high thinking.
 Even though monarchy does not exist in Bhutan any more, the king and queen of the country still reign in the hearts of people.
-The present king of Bhutan left the royal palace to promote tourism in the country, and lives in a cottage near the palace.
+The present king left the royal palace to promote tourism in the country, and lives in a cottage near the palace.
 The country shunned the new-age materialism, and decided to adhere to its centuries old culture.

 It is important to understand that Bhutan is not a sleepy country that does not want to wake to the harsh reality of new age problems.
 But it’s a country of simple people for whom happiness is all that counts.
 This magnificently beautiful country continues to promote its unique culture ever since the tourism in Bhutan began in 1972, making it one of the most popular holiday destinations in the world.